If you're passionate about diy and want to turn it into a side income or full-time business, starting a blog is the way to go.

 Define Your Target Audience

-- Demographics: Consider the age, gender, location, and other relevant demographic information of your target audience.
+• Understand their demographics: Consider factors like age, gender, location, and interests of your target audience.

 Do Your Keyword Research